doublelam/recursive-methods/README.md

 ```

 ### .deduplicate(list)
-Return a list which is deduplicated
+Return a list which is deleted duplicated values
 ``` js
 .deduplicate([1,2,3,4,4,4,2,2,2,5,5,1,2,3,6]);
 // return [1,2,3,4,5,6]